BayNode/baynode.github.com/_posts/2012-06-07-your-filename.md

 The size and age of the Cosmos are beyond ordinary human understanding.
 Lost somewhere between immensity and eternity is our tiny planetary home.
 In a cosmic perspective, most human concerns seem insignificant, even petty.
 And yet our species is young and curious and brave and shows much promise.
 In the last few millennia we have made the most astonishing and unexpected discoveries about the Cosmos and our place within it, explorations that are exhilarating to consider.
 They remind us that humans have evolved to wonder, that understanding is a joy, that knowledge is prerequisite to survival.
 I believe our future depends powerfully on how well we understand this Cosmos in which we float like a mote of dust in the morning sky.

-### In a cosmic perspective, most human concerns seem insignificant
+#### In a cosmic perspective, most human concerns seem insignificant

 It's just mind-blowingly awesome.
-I apologize, and I wish I was more articulate, but it's hard to be articulate when your mind's blownâbut in a very good way.
+I apologize, and I wish I was more articulate, but it's hard to be articulate when your mind's blownÃ¢ÂÂbut in a very good way.